Learning Stochastic Closures Using Ensemble Kalman Inversion

 \begin{example}[Lorenz 96 System] The Lorenz 96 multiscale system \citep[see, e.g.,][]{lorenz1996predictability} describes the evolution of two sets of variables, denoted by $x_k$ (slow variables) and $y_{j,k}$ (fast variables):

-The coupling term $hc\overline{y_k}$ describes the impact of fast dynamics on the slow dynamics with $\overline{y}_k$ being the average
+The coupling term $hc\overline{y_k}$ describes the impact of fast dynamics on the slow dynamics, with $\overline{y}_k$ being the average

-We work with the parameter choices as in \citet{schneider2017earth}.
+We work with the parameter choices as in \citet{schneider2017earth}, which are the same parameter choices as in \citet{lorenz1996predictability}.
 Specifically, we choose $K=36$, $J=10$, $h=1$, and $F=c=b=10$.
 By assuming a spatially homogeneous (with respect to $j$) equilibrium in the fast dynamics, fixing $k$ and $x_k$ as in \citet{fatkullin2004computational}, we obtain

 We will seek a stochastic closure for the slow variables $\{x_k\}$ encapsulating systematic deviations from, and random fluctuations around, this simple balance: